 - Facial swelling due to secondary dental abscess

-If you detect any of the above signs, make an appointment for a vet to examine your rabbit as soon as possible.
+If you detect any of the above signs, contact your local Warren House Vets in Medway and Chatham for a vet to examine your rabbit as soon as possible.

 The vet has detected dental disease; what does this mean?